 All origami needs to start with this classic origami tulip.
-Simple, and oh so sweet!
+Simple steps, and oh so sweet!
 A great way to introduce paper folding and symmtery.
 The stem is a little harder to make – but not THAT hard… However, you could easily just make the tulip head and pop it on a paper straw or stick the paper tulip head onto a greeting card and decorate the rest with pens and paper cut outs.
 Paper tulips always make lovely gifts!
 You can probably give this one a go with even with 3 year olds or 4 year olds.
 Start kids young on origami and watch them surprise you!

 Origami Bunnies/ Bunny Rabbits

 We have a set of three easy origami animal face crafts that younger children especially will love.
 And of course it includes this super cute and easy Origami Bunny Face!
 Super simple basic folds to learn quickly and easily!
 These make a great origami rabbit for “Year of the Rabbit” too!
 Just make sure you stick to the “lucky colors” (i.e. NOT a white rabbit!) and you are all sorted.